 Stampede (or other Summer Fun!)

-You guys!
-Mini donuts, late night fireworks, and music in the park – it’s all just around the corner!!!
+Mini donuts, late-night fireworks, and music in the park – it’s all just around the corner!!!
 Dust off those cowboy boots and throw a few bucks into savings, so you are ready to try the cricket pizza or check out the grandstand!

 For people who don’t live where I do, I bet you have your own summer fairs and festivals and fun.
 Throw some money into savings this month, so you are ready to rock when the time comes!